sustainable-computing-io/kepler/GOVERNANCE.md

 - Respond to contributor questions in forums, Slack, GitHub Discussions
 - Connect contributors with the appropriate maintainers or domain experts
 - Welcome new contributors and guide them toward first issues
-- Review and approve pull requests, especially those involving community engagement
+- Review and approve pull requests involving documentation, community resources, and contributor experience improvements

 The current list of maintainers is published and updated in [MAINTAINERS.md](./MAINTAINERS.md).